 For this type of account: Give name and SSN of: 1.
 Individual The individual 2.
-Two or more individuals (joint account) other than an account maintained by an FFI The actual owner of the account or, if combined funds, the first individual on the account 1 3.
+Two or more individuals (joint account) other than an account maintained by an FFI The actual owner of the account or, if combined funds, the first individual on the account 3.
 Two or more U.S. persons (joint account maintained by an FFI) Each holder of the account 4.
-Custodial account of a minor (Uniform Gift to Minors Act) The minor 2 5. a.
+Custodial account of a minor (Uniform Gift to Minors Act) The minor 5. a.
 The usual revocable savings trust (grantor is also trustee) b.
-So-called trust account that is not a legal or valid trust under state law The grantor-trustee 1 6.
-Sole proprietorship or disregarded entity owned by an individual The actual owner 1 7.
-Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulations section 1.671-4(b)(2)(i)(A)) The owner 3 8.
-Disregarded entity not owned by an individual The grantor For this type of account: Give name and EIN of: 9.
+So-called trust account that is not a legal or valid trust under state law The grantor-trustee 6.
+Sole proprietorship or disregarded entity owned by an individual The actual owner 7.
+Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulations section 1.671-4(b)(2)(i)(A)) The owner 8.
+Disregarded entity not owned by an individual The grantor 9.
 A valid trust, estate, or pension trust The owner 10.
-Corporation or LLC electing corporate status on Form 8832 or Form 2553 Legal entity 4 11.
+Corporation or LLC electing corporate status on Form 8832 or Form 2553 Legal entity 11.
 Association, club, religious, charitable, educational, or other tax-exempt organization The corporation 12.
 Partnership or multi-member LLC The organization 13.
 A broker or registered nominee The partnership The broker or nominee